Reason Riders Atheist Motorcycle Association® Bylaws

 State Chapters shall be sovereign in nature.
 They shall conduct their activities in a manner consistent with the RRAMA bylaws and mission statement.
 State Chapters must be approved by The National Chapter (Chapter 1) and must meet the following requirements:

 i.
-3 of the 5 members must hold Officers Positions; President, Vice-President-Secretary.
+The 3 members must initially hold Officers Positions; President, Vice President, Sergeant At Arms.

 ii.
 Records must be continuously maintained from inception.

 b) Have good relations in the motorcycle community in their area, specifically have notified the standing conglomerate organization of the intent to form a new chapter of RRAMA